 Not only the tax agency provides unreasonable and surreal operating parameters for this power plant, but also the county’s own Water Management Association.
-This association is a semi official body headed by the county supervisor (Landrat) and the mayors of cities along the river with purpose of maintaining the river in accordance with the state and federal water laws.
+This association is a semi-official body headed by the county supervisor (Landrat) and the mayors of cities along the river with purpose of maintaining the river in accordance with the state and federal water laws.

 This dam is not only in severe conflict with accepted hydrological scientific knowledge10; it also contradicts several paragraphs of state and federal water laws and the fundamentals of the power plants “Old Riparian Right”.

 In comparison with other hydropower plants in the county, the operational parameters for the Mümling Kraftwerk are deplorable.
 Why?
 Is it that the laws are not in favor of hydropower?
 No, is the simple answer.
 Germany has perhaps the best laws in the world to promote the use of renewable energy.
 Is it that the people in the region prefer their electricity to be produced in coal, oil, or nuclear power plants?
-Again, the answer is a simple no. In 1998, Bernhard Voelkelt staged an event at the power plant to gather support for the Mümling Kraftwerk.
+Again, the answer is a simple no. In 1998, Beverly Voelkelt staged an event at the power plant to gather support for the Mümling Kraftwerk.
 Out of approximately 450 visitors, 388 individuals indicated their support for this power plant by signing a petition for fair operating parameters.

 The reason why this power plant has to struggle for survival under scandalous operating parameters is based solely on regional political interests.

-As long as courageous and spirited individuals are willing to dedicate their energy to keep these hydroelectric power plants operational, the centuries old tradition of using this form of renewable energy will always contribute towards a sustainable future of this region.
+As long as courageous and spirited individuals are willing to dedicate their energy to keeping these hydroelectric power plants operational, the centuries old tradition of using this form of renewable energy will always contribute towards a sustainable future of this region.

-The names of the owners might change; the value these power plants represent to society will never change.
+The names of the owners might change; the value these plants represent to society will never change.

 Addendum - 2005

 Since the beginning of 2005 the Mümling Kraftwerk has once again full status as a recognized business.
 The wrongfully created dam was removed in 2002.
 All this is the result of exceptional public education and relations work by Bernhard Voelkelt and the support of major political friends and partners on the regional and federal levels.
 The power plant enjoys the support of the county and state Green Party.
 Secretary of State in the Federal Ministry for the Environment and Nuclear Safety, Mr. Rainer Baake, visited the power plant to voice his support in September of 2002.
-Renewable energy legend Dr. Hermann Scheer, Nobel laureate and principal architect of Germany’s renowned Renewable Energy Act and recognized global leader in renewable energy, became a personal friend of Bernhard Voelkelt and a firm supporter of the power plant.
+Renewable energy legend Dr. Hermann Scheer, Nobel laureate and principal architect of Germany’s renowned Renewable Energy Act and recognized global leader in renewable energy, became a personal friend of Beverly Voelkelt and a firm supporter of the power plant.